Dave Reynolds is the founder of RAW Travel.

 Dave credits his incurable wanderlust to his Celtic ancestry and a strong desire to escape the rainy north of England where he grew up!
 He started mountain walking at 12 years old exploring the Welsh hills where his grandparents lived and the English Lake District.
 With incurable wanderlust Dave spent all of his 20’s working all around the world and exploring off the beaten path through every corner of Asia, Alaska, South America, Europe and Australia.
 With a growing realisation in the 1990’s that interest in adventure travel was about to boom Dave decided to carve out a career in an Industry he was really passionate about.

-Nowadays Dave indulges his passion for active adventures by researching new trips for RAW and weekend adventures hiking, kayaking, mountain biking and exploring all corners Victoria where he lives with his family.
+Nowadays Dave indulges his incredible passion for active adventures by researching new trips for RAW around the world and local adventures hiking, kayaking, mountain biking and exploring all corners Victoria where he lives with his family.
 For a man so well travelled what are Dave’s favourite treks?
-Any and all treks in the Himalayas (he even took his honeymoon trekking Nepal!)but especially Upper Mustang.
+Any and all treks in the Himalayas (he even took his honeymoon trekking Nepal!) but especially the higher altitude areas of Tibetan culture.
 Other favourites are the Simien mountains of Ethiopia, the Le Puy Camino, Asian hill-tribe treks and the Tour Du Mont Blanc.
-His two young Daughters are now old enough to strap on the boots and pack, so recent family hikes include New Zealand, Switzerland, Camino Del Norte, the Lake District and plans for Nepal in 2019.
+His two Daughters are now old enough to strap on the boots and pack, so recent family hikes include New Zealand’s Milford Track, Switzerland, the Camino Del Norte, the Lake District and Langtang valley in Nepal.